TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_1_Before_Aggregation_Can_Run_Pre_Flight.md

 ---

-## Fast Triage
+## Fast Triage Patterns

-Duplicate accounts → Check unique ID
+- Duplicate accounts → Check unique ID
-Empty fields → Check mapping and permissions
+- Empty fields → Check mapping and permissions
-Identity wrong but accounts right → Check identity profile
+- Identity wrong but accounts right → Check identity profile
-Job never really starts → Check network and credentials
+- Job never really extracts → Check network and credentials

 ---

 ## Proof Paths

-UI: shows configuration
-API: shows what ISC stored
+Use more than UI:

+- UI → configuration view
+- API → stored reality
-Logs: show connection truth
+- Logs → connection and read truth

-Do not debug only from UI symptoms.
+Never debug only from UI symptoms.

 ---

 ## What Must Not Happen

-Do not schedule before a good manual run.
+- Do not schedule before one clean manual run
-Do not change schema during a run.
+- Do not change schema during a run
-Do not guess unique ID.
+- Do not guess Unique ID

 ---

 ## Safe Fixes

-Schema wrong → Fix and rediscover
+- Schema wrong → Fix and rediscover
-Mapping wrong → Fix and preview
+- Mapping wrong → Fix and preview
-Identity profile wrong → Fix and re‑evaluate identities
+- Identity profile wrong → Fix and re‑evaluate identities

 ---

-## Confidence Check
+## Mastery Check

-If you can answer these, you’re ready:
+Answer these without notes:

 1) What makes a source authoritative?
-2) Why is unique ID critical?
+2) Why is Unique ID dangerous?
-3) Why can identity be wrong if accounts are right?
+3) Why can identity be wrong when accounts are right?
 4) Why start with manual runs?
 5) If job completes but identity is wrong, which layer do you check first?

 ---